 3. Load Material in the direction of travel

-It is so important to load material in the direction of belt travel.
-Loading from the side can cause the belt to push into the conveyor structure.
-This causes cover abrasion and edge wear.
+Never load material from the side.
+This can cause the belt to push into the conveyor structure, causing cover abrasion and edge wear over time.

 4. Match load and belt speed